pashkinzon/bike_sharing/README.md

 1. All .csv files were converted to .xlsx files to conduct calculations
 2. 'ride_length' column was added.
 It calculates the length of the ride in the HH:MM:SS format
 3. 'day_of_week' column was added.
 It converts the ride start time to a day, which is displayed with a numeric value (1 - Monday, 7 - Sunday, etc.)

 Those simple steps will help us with further analysis.

+## Analyze stage: Letting the data speak for itself